mramshaw/Kubernetes/Replicated Cassandra Database/README.md

 It may be necessary to adjust the memory requirements as specified in `cassandra-service.yaml`.

+But try the recommended settings first, and then adjust as necessary.

 ## Testing

 We will create a Cassandra service and then Cassandra pods.